IGB-CNRG/Connect/doc/INSTALL.md

 # Defines an SQL file with initial settings that will be imported
 import-sql: filename.sql

-# Defines connection parameters for the IGB People Database
-import-people:
-  host: 127.0.0.1
-  port: 3306
-  database: people
-  username: people
-  password: ChangeMe!

-# Defines the path to the faculty master list spreadsheet, and its length
-import-faculty:
-  file: Faculty.xlsx
-  rows: 444
 ```

 This file defines the parameters that are passed to each install step.
 Copy this file to `install-config.local.yml` and